-CONSUMER MARKET RESEARCH: The purpose of this exercise is to place the students in the position of a marketer faced with evaluating marketing strategies.
+CASE ANALYSIS: The purpose of this exercise is to place the students in the position of a marketer or CMO facing important problems regarding their marketing strategy or consumer relationships.
 If you are interested in managerial or strategic implications of understanding consumer behavior, you can read articles about business practices or go out and see problems requiring market research.
-You can conduct either qualitative or quantitative research.
-The first document should include situational analyses and your research proposal.
-The second document should include method (data & analyses), findings, and general discussion.
+You can conduct either qualitative or quantitative research to collect detailed information.
+The first document should include situational analyses and problem analyses (i.e., what are important problems for the company or concerns for the manager or CMO).
+The second document should include methodology(data & analyses), findings, and final suggestions to the problems you have identified.

-JOURNAL ARTICLE READING LISTS
+JOURNAL ARTICLE READING LISTS WEEK 1

-WЕЕК 1

-- Baron, Reuben M. and David A. Kenny (1986), "The Moderator-Mediator Variable Distinction in Social Psychological Research: Conceptual, Strategic, and Statistical Considerations, Journal of Personality and Social Psychology, 51 (December), 1173-1182. - Lynch, John G., Jr. (1982), "On the External Validity of Experiments in Consumer Research," Journal of Consumer Research, 9 (December), 225-239.
+- Baron, Reuben M. and David A. Kenny (1986), "The Moderator-Mediator Variable Distinction in Social Psychological Research: Conceptual, Strategic, and Statistical Considerations, Journal of Personality and Social Psychology, 51 (December), 1173-1182. - Lynch, John G., Jr. (1982), "On the External Validity of Experiments in Consumer Research," Journal of Consumer Research, 9 (December), 225-239. - Zhao, Xinshu, John G. Lynch, and Qimei Chen (2010), "Reconsidering Baron and Kenny: Myths and Truths about Mediation Analysis," Journal of Consumer Research, 37 (August), 197-206.